openhab-scripters/openhab-helper-libraries/Sphinx/Contributing/Writing Docs.rst

 Import Errors
 -------------

-    In order to read the *docstrings* from your module, ``autodoc`` needs to import it.
+    In order to read the *docstrings* from your modules, ``autodoc`` needs to import it.
 This can lead to issues trying to import modules that the Sphinx environment doesn't have access to.

     In our particular case, this includes every Java import.
 Thankfully there are ways around this.
-The easiest way is adding the base module name to ``autodoc_mock_imports`` in ``/Sphinx/conf.py``.
-The most common ``org`` and ``java`` modules are already there.
+The easiest way is adding the base package name to ``autodoc_mock_imports`` in ``/Sphinx/conf.py``.
+The most common ``org`` and ``java`` packages are already there.

     If ``org`` is removed from that list, you will see errors like this: